-The one funded basic science application is:
+The two funded basic science applications are:

 Assistant Professor, Chemistry

-The two funded translational applications are:
+The one funded translational application is:

-Assistant Professor, Biological Engineering
+Associate Professor, Chemical Engineering